wordofwarning/wordofwarning.org/current/2015-springsummer/bailey/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
-With no interval, the show lasts approximately 75mins.
-Age advisory: 16+
+Age advisory: 16+  With no interval, the show lasts approximately 75 minutess.
 English spoken word and loud music.

 ####Q&A
 On Tuesday 5 May, following a short break, there will be a post-show talk.

 ####More
 A savage, surreal, and apocalyptic blend of spoken word, storytelling, caustic humour and gutter philosophy with echoes of Lenny Bruce, William Burroughs, beat poetry and B-movies.
 A blood-soaked love letter to the depraved, the depressed and the death-obsessed.

-[Winner of the TBC Award at the Offies 2015](http://www.offwestend.com/index.php/news/view/213) and the Arches Brick Award 2014.
+Winner of the [TBC Award at the Offies 2015](http://www.offwestend.com/index.php/news/view/213) and Arches Brick Award 2014.

 ####Who is he?
-A performer, writer + theatre-maker, Christopher is an associate artist of Made In China, touring to [Word of Warning](/archive/2012-autumnwinter/madeinchina), nationally and internationally — he has also worked with BBC R4, Unicorn Theatre and collaborated with artists Andy Field, Mamoru Iriguchi, Glen Neath, Hannah Ringham and the late, great Ken Campbell.
-As a musician/composer Chris is ½ of ambient classical duo Moon Ate the Dark and leader of experimental guitar quartet This Machine Won't Kill Fascists But It Might Get You Laid.
+A performer, writer and theatre-maker, Christopher is an associate artist of Made In China — touring to [Word of Warning](/archive/2012-autumnwinter/madeinchina), nationally and internationally; he has also worked with BBC R4, Unicorn Theatre and collaborated with artists Andy Field, Mamoru Iriguchi, Glen Neath, Hannah Ringham and the late, great Ken Campbell.
+As a musician/composer, Christopher is ½ of ambient classical duo Moon Ate the Dark and leader of experimental guitar quartet This Machine Won't Kill Fascists But It Might Get You Laid.

 ####What people have said about *THIS IS HOW WE DIE*
 >5\* *…a bushel of cruel wit and bodily fluids.
 If gonzo journalism ever needed a news anchor, this would be the guy.*<br>[Exeunt](http://exeuntmagazine.com/reviews/this-is-how-we-die)